-- 1400 1.
-Each <PolicySet/> in the Domain where the element is targeted by the @attachTo attribute of the policySet - remove any policySet where the policySet does not apply to the target element.
-It is not an error for a policySet to be attached to an element to which it doesn't apply. - A policySet provides an intent if any of the statements are true: - 1.
-The intent is contained in the policySet @provides list of the policySet. - 2.
-The intent is a qualified intent and the unqualified form of the intent is contained in the policySet @provides list of the policySet. - 3.
+- 1394 A policySet provides an intent if any of the statements are true: - 1395 1.
+The intent is contained in the policySet @provides list of the policySet. - The intent is a qualified intent and the unqualified form of the intent is contained in the policySet @provides list of the policySet. - 1398 3.
 The policySet @provides list contains a qualified form of the intent (where the intent is qualifiable). - All intents in the required intent set for an element SHOULD be provided by the directly provided intents set and the set of policySets that apply to the element.
-All intents in the required intent set for an element SHOULD be provided by the directly provided intents set and the set of policySets that apply to the element.
-[POL40018] - If the combination of implementationType / bindingType / collection of policySets does not satisfy all of the intents which apply to the element, the configuration is not valid.
-However, an SCA Runtime can allow a deployer to force deployment even in the presence of such errors as long as a warning is issued or some other indication is provided that deployment has been forced.
-Details of the behavior of the deployer in such situations are not specified in this specification.
+[POL40018] - 1401 If the combination of implementationType / bindingType / collection of policySets does not satisfy all of - the intents which apply to the element, the configuration is not valid.
+However, an SCA Runtime can allow - a deployer to force deployment even in the presence of such errors as long as a warning is issued or - some other indication is provided that deployment has been forced.
+Details of the behavior of the - 1405 deployer in such situations are not specified in this specification.

-5 Implementation Policies
+Implementation Policies 5 1406

-The basic model for Implementation Policies is very similar to the model for interaction policies described above.
-Abstract QoS requirements, in the form of intents, can be associated with SCA component implementations to indicate implementation policy requirements.
+1407 The basic model for Implementation Policies is very similar to the model for interaction policies described 1408 above.
+Abstract QoS requirements, in the form of intents, can be associated with SCA component 1409 implementations to indicate implementation policy requirements.
 These abstract capabilities are mapped to concrete policies via policySets at deployment time.
-Alternatively, policies can be associated directly with component implementations using policySets.
-Intents and policySets can be associated with an implementation using any of the mechanisms described above.
+Alternatively, policies can be associated directly 1410 1411 with component implementations using policySets.
+Intents and policySets can be associated with an 1412 implementation using any of the mechanisms described above.
+1413 Snippet 5-1 shows how one way of associating intents can be associated with an implementation: